 Viking Ocean Cruises

 Viking Cruises began as a river cruise line and only entered the ocean-cruise market in 2015 with the launch of the 930-guest Viking Star.
 But despite this short period of time, Viking has already made an indelible mark on the sector with its fleet of stylish, near-identical ships.
-The cruise line’s sixth ship, Viking Jupiter, launched in 2019, and she will be joined by Viking Venus in 2021.
+The cruise line currently has nine ships in its fleet.
 Continuing its expansion, Viking is next planning to enter the burgeoning expedition market with the launch of two new purpose-built expedition ships, Viking Octanis and Viking Polaris, which will make their debut journeys in 2022.